apertsovsky/mower/README.md

 * Input file name is hardcoded to "input.txt"
 * Output file name is hardcoded to "output.txt"
 * Logs are currently stored in "logs.txt".
 Also, I did not implement log file rotation.
 As not mentioned in the task, I did not implement ant log config files.
 Can be easily changed.
+* As not mentioned in task, input is case sensitive